16246541-corp/indoctrine.ai/README.md

 **Agent Indoctrination** addresses these gaps by providing a **single, unified framework** that evaluates agents across three orthogonal dimensions:
 1. **Attack Surface** – Simulated adversarial prompts, jailbreaks, and token‑smuggling.
 2. **Truthfulness** – Groundedness, consistency, and context‑adherence across multi‑turn dialogues.
-3. **Governance & Bias** – Automated compliance checks against legal frameworks and a novel **Decolonization Score** that quantifies bias across epistemic, linguistic, historical, cultural, and stereotyping axes.
+3. **Governance & Bias** – Automated compliance checks against legal frameworks and a novel **Decolonization Score** that quantifies bias across epistemic, linguistic, historical, cultural, and ster[...]

 By surfacing these metrics in a single report, teams can **prioritise remediation**, demonstrate compliance to auditors, and build trust with stakeholders.